Wadi Rum camel ride 1 day and 1 night

-On this web page, you find all the information about the 1-day and 1-night Wadi Rum camel ride.
 We start with the short tour description, followed by a list of sites that we plan to visit.
 Then we dive into the details of the trip and the options for the overnight stay.
 In the price section, you find the prices, a list of included and excluded, additional price information, and also possible extensions.
-Furthermore, we share a few of the testimonials of our guests and helpful information for your preparation.
-Lastly, we share links to our other tours.
+Lastly, we share a few of the testimonials of our guests and helpful information for your preparation.

 Tour description Wadi Rum camel ride